Cerulity64X/image_stuff/README.md

 # Image Stuff
 Cerulity32K's image manipulation program.
-Only deals with BMP's for now.
+Only deals with BMP files for now.

 ## What does it do?
 Stuff!